@Voice Aloud Reader by Hyperionics

 How @Voice builds a real listening backlog

-@Voice turns incoming pages and files into reading-list items that you can reorder, revisit, bookmark, and consume as a continuous queue.
+@Voice turns incoming pages, links, and supported documents into reusable reading lists that you can sort, split by topic, revisit later, and consume as a queue.

-What @Voice already supports: @Voice supports reading lists, article ordering, auto-advance, recent history, browser extension handoff, Dropbox-fed additions, and EPUB export from lists.
+What @Voice already supports: @Voice supports multiple reading lists, item ordering, auto-advance, recent history, browser extension handoff, Dropbox-fed additions, and EPUB export from lists.

 Setting up a save-now, listen-later routine